-- 1. An unmodified opinion report was issued on the modified cash basis financial statements. - 2.
-The audit disclosed a reportable condition in the internal controls, item 22-1, which was considered a material weakness. - 3.
+- 1. An unmodified opinion report was issued on the financial statements. - 2.
+The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
 The audit disclosed no instances of noncompliance which were material to the financial statements.